 - See if you’re entitled to emergency medical evacuations and choose a level of cover

 Whether you’re thinking of moving abroad or are already living overseas, you may have looked into choosing international health insurance to protect yourself or your family.
 If so, you’ve probably discovered that many plans offer multiple tiers of cover.
+How do you compare the plans?

 On one end of the scale, you tend to find highly comprehensive packages that include a wide range of healthcare treatments – covering everything from pre-existing conditions, to serious illnesses like cancer, to optional extras such as maternity care and psychiatry.